Skip to main content

 Safety and Security/On-Call Responsibilities (50%)

-While on duty, the GRA will carry a university issued cell phone and remain within the assigned buildings to respond to the needs of the residents.
-GRA must be able to be on scene and respond to a situation within ten minutes.
-5 GRAs serve on the McManus night duty rotation and 6 GRAs serve on the Engelhart & Garrett Place night duty rotation.
-This number is subject to change if there are staff vacancies.
-GRAs may also be asked to assist with duty coverage at any of the graduate housing buildings (Engelhart, Garett Place, or McManus) as needed.
+While on duty, the GRA will carry a university-issued cell phone and remain within the assigned area to respond to the needs of the residents.
+A GRA must be able to be on scene and respond to a situation within ten minutes.
+Five GRAs serve on the McManus Center duty rotation and six GRAs serve on the Engelhart Hall and Garrett Place duty rotation.
+This number is subject to change if there are vacancies.
+GRAs may also be asked to assist with duty coverage at any of the graduate housing buildings (Engelhart, Garett, or McManus) as needed.

 Community Development Responsibilities (25%)